neogeo-technologies/mra/docs/mra-reference.md

 You will also find few _docstrings_ by reading the code, especially the module `server.py` which defines the URL mapping infrastructure and HTTP methods used by the REST API.

+### Compatibility with GeoServer REST API

+MapServer REST API was designed to offer compatibility with the GeoServer REST API model because we believe that both should be able to communicate...
+These two concepts should not be viewed as being mutually opposed.
+On the contrary, they can be mutually rewarding.
+This was helpful for us.
+So this can be used more widely.

+The pre-existence of GeoServer REST API obliges us to make choices, and hence depart from the MapServer model in favor of the GeoServer model.
+And that does not mean to say that it would be the best way to control MapServer.
+However, despite these still substantial differences between the two softwares,

 ### Workspaces, data stores & featuretypes, coverage stores & coverages

 A workspace is a grouping of data stores and coverage stores.